Vehicle Keys, Battery, and other tips.

 Note that a weak battery, whether in the vehicle or your fob, will have an even harder time working if it's cold.

-Also, if I am disconnecting the battery, leave the hood closed but not fully so I don’t wear out the pulley or if its cold, it freezes closed - and hope no one steels the battery.
+Also, if I am disconnecting the battery, leave the hood closed but not fully so I don’t wear out the pulley or if its cold, it freezes closed - and hope no one steals the battery.